WikipediaBrown/Different/.github/ISSUE_TEMPLATE/Research.md

 - [ ] Design

 **Additional context**
-Add any other context or screenshots about the bug here.
+Add any other context or screenshots about the research here.